‘General Hospital’ Spoilers: CarSon Divorce Battle – Sonny’s Assets Still In Carly’s Name And She’s Furious

 — ✧✦✧✦✧✦ (@fyeahGH) April 17, 2017

-This divorce promises to be nasty and Sonny made a critical error trying to send Josslyn’s father to jail and then rigging things to send Jax out of their lives.
+This divorce promises to be nasty, and Sonny made a critical error trying to send Josslyn’s father to jail and then rigging things to send Jax out of their lives.
 Carly will make Sonny pay – and she can do it with his own money.
 Sonny might walk out of divorce court with nothing but the expensive suit on his back promise new General Hospital spoilers.

 "When is it ever going to be enough for you?" … A lot of Port Charles' citizens would do well to take Nelle's sentiment in stride. #GH pic.twitter.com/zhybzfp8RO